 People who are missing teeth due to trauma, disease or poor oral hygiene have a few options to replace those missing teeth.
 Depending on the location and number of missing teeth, your options include a dental bridge, dentures, or dental implants.

 For a single missing tooth or several consecutive missing teeth, the traditional treatment was a dental bridge.
 For patients missing all or most of an entire arch of teeth, the treatment would typically be dentures.

 With advances in dental technology, a better option has evolved.
 Dental implants are now the best and most natural solution to replacing one or even all of your missing teeth.
-At Cosmetic & Advanced Dentistry, we have a team of dental experts who can complete both the surgical and restorative aspects of your dental implant procedure in our Owings Mills dental office.
 Dr. Doroshenko is a highly trained Prosthodontist with advanced training in implant dentistry.
 He works with patients on an individual basis to address tooth loss needs with exceptional outcomes.

 Benefits of Dental Implants

 Life-long solution: Dental implants are designed to last a lifetime.
 The actual lifespan of implants depends completely on the patient and their lifestyle and oral hygiene habits.
 Since the implant is surgically placed in the jaw bone, it will actually fuse with the surrounding bone and will remain there forever unless there are preexisting medical conditions or implant misuse.

 Despite implants costing more than other options, in the end, you may actually end up spending more on dentures and bridges because they require a lot of care and maintenance and will eventually need to be replaced.
 It is important to look at the broad picture when making your choice; dental implants are the only option that will last a lifetime.